rjaan/python-shellenv/README.md

   **setenv(newkey,newvalue)**: either change an exists key or append new key to dictionary.

   **print_all()**: prints all value from os.environ and counts total numbers vkeys

+  **similarvars_nhitsenv()**: search multiple variables and their values by
+    first characters in the variable name that have to start from the same name as desired variables

   First, you get a source code of this module and go to the directory python-shellenv, as below.
 ```